A short video from the Alice Austen House Museum.

 "What can the most successful doll on the planet show us about being Jewish today?
 Narrated by Peter Coyote, the film mixes old school narration with a new school visual style.
 The Tribe weaves together archival footage, graphics, animation, Barbie dioramas, and slam poetry to take audiences on an electric ride through the complex history of both the Barbie doll and the Jewish people- from Biblical times to present day.
 By tracing Barbie's history, the film sheds light on the questions: What does it mean to be an American Jew today?
 What does it mean to be a member of any tribe in the 21st Century?"

-I posted this article earlier this week on my other blog, DYKE A Quarterly, an online annotated archive.
-DYKE A Quarterly was a magazine I published with Penny House from 1976-1979.
+Here's a reprint of an article written decades ago in DYKE A Quarterly, a magazine of history and social commentary.
+I published with Penny House from 1976-1979.
 Copies of the magazines are now housed in the library at the Museum Of Modern Art in New York City, and also at The Schleisinger Library at Radcliffe College, which also has the collection of all the ephemera and collateral materials for the magazine that we kept over the years.

 I know that you, my regular SeeSaw readers, will be particularly interested in this article about 19th Century pioneer photographer, Alice Austen. originally published in 1976.